Our Approach to Recruitment

 If you are successful then we’ll also be able to make any necessary adjustments within your role.
 This dedicated practical support will enable us to remove and barriers that prevent you from participating in every aspect of campus life.

 “I am immensely proud of our diverse community at Manchester Metropolitan University.
 Equality and diversity are well embedded throughout the University, and we have been recognised for ‘leading the way’ as a disability smart organisation by our partners.
-We are dedicated to removing the barriers disabled people face, through our inclusive policies and practices, which are underpinned by our E&D Strategy and Vision for Disability Equality.
+We are dedicated to removing the barriers disabled people face, through our inclusive policies and practices, which are underpinned by our Equality and Diversity Strategy and Vision for Disability Equality.
 Our workforce is our single largest source of competitive advantage and all colleagues should feel this is a fulfilling place to work.”

 Jean-Noel Ezingeard, Deputy Vice-Chancellor and Chair of the University’s Diversity and Equal Opportunities Committee (DEOC)